-TKIP (Temporal Key Integrity Protocol) is an encryption protocol included as part of the IEEE 802.11i standard for wireless LANs (WLANs).
-It was designed to provide more secure encryption than the notoriously weak Wired Equivalent Privacy (WEP), the original WLAN security protocol.
+Temporal Key Integrity Protocol (TKIP) is an encryption protocol included in the Institute of Electrical and Electronics Engineers (IEEE) 802.11i standard for wireless local area networks (WLANs).
+It was designed and implemented to provide more secure encryption than the notoriously weak Wired Equivalent Privacy (WEP), the original WLAN security protocol.

-TKIP is a suite of algorithms that works as a "wrapper" to WEP, which allows users of legacy WLAN equipment to upgrade to TKIP without replacing hardware.
-TKIP uses the original WEP programming but "wraps" additional code at the beginning and end to encapsulate and modify it.
+TKIP is not a single encryption algorithm.
+Rather, it is a suite of algorithms that works as a "wrapper" to WEP.
+It thus allows users of legacy WLAN equipment and WEP hardware to upgrade to TKIP without having to replace the hardware.
+TKIP uses the original WEP programming, but wraps additional code at the beginning and end to encapsulate and modify it.

-- A cryptographic message integrity check to protect packets
+- A cryptographic MIC to protect packets.

-- A per-packet key-mixing function to increase cryptographic strength
+- A per-packet key-mixing function to increase cryptographic strength.

 - A re-keying mechanism to provide key generation every 10,000 packets.

 The 802.11i standard specifies the Advanced Encryption Standard (AES) in addition to TKIP.
-AES offers a higher level of security and is approved for government use, but requires a hardware upgrade for implementation.
-As organizations replace older wireless equipment, AES is expected to become the accepted encryption standard for WLAN security.
+The WPA standard uses TKIP, whereas WPA2 uses AES.
+AES offers higher security and stronger encryption services than RC4.
+For these reasons, it is more suitable for government and military use than TKIP.
+However, AES requires a hardware upgrade for implementation and to provide optimal wireless voice quality.
+As more organizations replace older wireless equipment, AES is expected to become the accepted encryption standard for WLAN security.